AI-4-SE/CfgNet-A-Framework-for-Tracking-Equality-Based-Configuration-Dependencies-Across-a-Software-Project/README.md

 In total, we injected 15 known dependency violations into five subject systems selected from GitHub.
-All known dependency violation were reliably detected by CfgNet.
+We found all injected dependency conflicts and even four more.
-Inaddition, CFGNET detected four dependency conflicts caused by changing a certain service name and database credentials.
+Those conflicts were caused by changing a certain service name and database credentials.
 With this evaluation, we demonstrated CfgNet's main application scenario and its potential for daily use.
-We also showed how CFGNET helps to prevent possible configuration dependency conflicts during software development and maintenance.
+We also showed how CfgNet helps to prevent possible configuration dependency conflicts during software development and maintenance.

 ## Evaluation: Commit History